-QAnon figure says he’s running for Congress to fix elections
+QAnon figure says he’s running for congress to fix elections

 Watkins is getting help from Tony Teora, a science fiction author who has run unsuccessfully for the California Assembly.
 If they raise enough money, they plan to hire a campaign manager, open an office and build out a campaign, Teora said.

-“Ron’s going to build a true campaign out here, but it’s going to be based upon whether he has support, so he’s going to find out shortly,” Teora said.
+“Ron’s going to build a true campaign out here.
+But it’s going to be based upon whether he has support, so he’s going to find out shortly,” Teora said.